 An estimated 5.8 million Americans are living with Alzheimer’s disease, and that number is expected to grow as more baby boomers hit their senior years.
 As the disease has no cure and no treatment, many studies are focusing on dementia prevention, particularly through diet.
-The Landing of Southampton, Bucks County’s newest personal care and memory care community, invites you to join us as we learn about the impact of diet on dementia.
+The Landing of Southampton, Bucks County’s newest independent living, personal care, and memory care community, invites you to join us as we learn about the impact of diet on dementia.

 Dementia Prevention and Diet